leldr/Kobo-Composite-Markup-Generator/README.md

 The **Kobo Composite Markup Generator** is a Python script designed to help Kobo Libra Colour users export and manage their markups more efficiently.
 Since Kobo does not provide a straightforward solution for exporting markups, this script offers a custom approach by processing your markup files and generating composite images that overlay annotations on your original book pages.

+**Note**: In light of developing my Chrome-based equivalent of this tool, I feel no need to continue working on this project.
+Archived Jan.
+2, 2025 until further notice.

 ## Features

 - **Automated Processing**: Iterates through all markup files (`.jpg` and `.svg`) in the `.kobo/markups` directory.